-‘ARK: Survival Evolved’ PC Gets Unicorns, Moby Dick, Underwater Bases, And Nerf
+‘ARK: Survival Evolved’ PC Gets Unicorns, Moby Dick, Underwater Bases, And More

 Other Additions

 Ark: Survival Evolved received another batch of Explorer Notes to discover.
-There are now another 30 plus to seek out.
+There are now another 30-plus to seek out.

 The hair variations continue to grow as well.
 Players can now grow ponytails and even go with mutton chops.